Doctors, lawyers, engineers -- PM Modi's new ministers are an eclectic mix of professionals | Education

 Apart from addressing regional and community aspirations, the focus it seems has been on bringing in highly qualified members and those with experience of administration in states in an effort to reboot the government midway in its term.

-Ashwini Vaishnaw, a Rajya Sabha MP for Odisha, is a former IAS officer of the 1994 batch.
-The 50-year-old also has an MBA from Wharton School, Pennysylvania University and MTech from IIT Kanpur.
+Ashwini Vaishnaw, who has been given charge of the Railways Ministry besides Communication and Electronics and Information Technology, is a former IAS officer of the 1994 batch.

+The 50-year-old Rajya Sabha MP for Odisha also has an MBA from Wharton School, Pennysylvania University and MTech from IIT Kanpur.

 During his tenure, he handled important responsibilities for over 15 years and was particularly known for his contribution to the PPP framework in infrastructure.